 • Preheat the oven to 375 F.

-• Place the chopped bell peppers, red onion, eggplant, and asparagus on one large, or two medium, sheet pans, then drop bite-sized pieces of the breakfast sausage on top of the vegetables and bake for 45 minutes, until caramelized.
+• Place the chopped bell peppers, red onion, eggplant, and asparagus on one large, or two medium, sheet pans and drizzle with olive oil.
+Drop bite-sized pieces of the breakfast sausage on top of the vegetables and bake for 45 minutes, until caramelized.

 • In a large bowl, whisk together eggs, salt, and pepper.